ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R204]** The joint state object on the IVSM MUST be updated on the IVSM based on each received BPI User vote, either accept or reject.

 **[R205]** Once the updated joint state is either accepted or rejected, the IVSM MUST
-* notify all BPI User of the final result, and if the joint state has been finalized based on the rules of the State Synchronization and Advancement Predicate of the IVSM
+* notify all BPI al result, and if the joint state has been finalized based on the rules of the State Synchronization and Advancement Predicate of the IVSM
 * cryptographically seal the joint state such that no further updates to the joint state can be processed.

 **[R206]** The "Accept/Reject State Update" Operation MUST have the following properties:
-* The unique identifer of the IVSM
+* The unique identifier of the IVSM
 * The unique identifier of the invoking BPI User
 * An accept or reject value
 * The cryptographically secured and masked secret supplied by the invoking BPI User